Groß Ellershausen: History

 The earliest written record of the village is from the year 989 in the Traditiones Corbeyenses of the Corvey Abbey (III § B 115b), where it is called "Aliershusun".

 The village church was built in the 11th century, and is one of the oldest structures in southern Lower Saxony.

 In 1144, the village was presented to the Bursfelde Abbey.
 In a record from 1574, the earliest record of the name "Ellershausen" can be found.

 During the Thirty Years War, the village suffered the depredations of war and pillage common to the era and area.
 Once again, in the Seven Years' War, the village was brutally used by Freikorps Fischer.

-The village has suffered more than once the ravages of flood-waters.
+The village has suffered more than once the ravages of floodwaters.
 The earliest known such disastrous flooding was on 29 April 1800, with damaging high water also coming in August 2007.